 - 1. For the nine director nominees listed on the card; - 2.
-For the approval, on a non-binding, advisory basis, the compensation of our named executive officers; and - For the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2022.
+For the approval, on a non-binding, advisory basis, the compensation of our named executive officers; - For the approval, on an advisory basis, of conducting an advisory vote on the compensation of our named executive officers every year; and - For the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2023.